On Harmonic Measure of the Whole Plane Levy-Loewner Evolution: Introduction

 The ``unbounded" version of the whole-plane LLE is an inversion $\mathcal{F}(w,t)\to 1/\mathcal{F}(1/w,t)$ of the bounded version.
 Obviously, this mapping from the unit disc in the $w$-plane to the complement of stochastic curve which grows from infinity towards the origin in the $z$-plane satisfies the Loewner equation (\ref{LE}).
 It has been studied mainly due to its relationship with the problem of Bieberbach coefficients of conformal mappings for such processes \cite{DNNZ}, \cite{L}: Expectations of the squares of the Bieberbach coefficients as well as two non-trivial points of the $\beta$-spectrum have been conjectured for two special examples of unbounded whole-plane LLEs in \cite{DNNZ}.
 The proof of this conjecture has first been proposed by one of the authors in \cite{L} for the first example and partially for the second one.
 In this article we complete the proof of this conjecture.

 Note that the partial (and unsuccessful) proof of the second case has been attempted in \cite{DNNZ1}.
 This proof is written for Levy processes whose first $N$ characteristic coefficients coincide with those of Brownian motion.
 Proof of non-trivial cases involves $N>1$.
-Unfortunately, the Levy processes possessing such a property for $N>1$ and that are different from the Brownian motion do not exist.
+Unfortunately, on the circle \footnote{This is different from the case on line, where e.g. addition of special $2\pi \mathbb{Z}$ jumps \cite{DNNZ1} could extend processes with the required properties to non-Brownian motion.
+Since we are considering the radial evolution, a combination of Brownian motion with the $2\pi \mathbb{Z}$ "jumps" is still a circular Brownian motion (see also section 4)}, the Levy processes possessing such a property for $N>1$ and that are different from the Brownian motion do not exist.

 In the sequel we also sketch a derivation of the full $\beta(q)$ spectrum

 for the ``unbounded" whole plane SLE.

 It is important to note that study of the unbounded version of the whole-plane SLE turns out to be useful not only in relation with the coefficient problem, but also for complete derivation of the version-independent multi-fractal spectrum of the bulk of SLE: The attempt of rigorous derivation the bulk spectrum (by D. Belyaev and S. Smirnov \cite{BS}) based on the bounded version only happens to be incomplete (see e.g. Appendix of \cite{LY1}).